superagentxai/superagentx/README.md

 ## Why SuperAgentX?

-SuperAgentX is designed to address the growing need for highly capable, autonomous AI systems that can perform complex tasks with minimal human intervention.
+SuperAgentX addresses the growing need for highly capable, autonomous AI systems that can perform complex tasks with minimal human intervention.
 As we approach the limits of narrow AI, there's a need for an adaptable and scalable framework to bridge the gap toward AGI (Artificial General Intelligence).
 Here’s why SuperAgentX stands out:

 **Super**: Cutting-edge AI systems with exceptional capabilities, paving the way to **AGI** (Artificial General Intelligence) and **ASI** (Artificial Super Intelligence).</p>
 **Agent**: Autonomous Multi AI agent framework designed to make decisions, act independently, and handle complex tasks. </p>